 I will be updating this page as I find the courage to continue to share my family’s story.
 We have been struggling with an insurmountable pain on our souls.
 Caused by not 1 or 2 tragedies but several.
+If you want to know where some of our scars first began you can find out more on my About page.

 When I share things Please know I am not saying anything to cause anyone pain, or to upset anyone.
 Some things I may share will be graphic and I am only doing this to help myself to heal by getting our story out and to possibly help someone else who may be going through some tragic events.